1316

 1. Security

-Since open protocols have their technical information disclosed for anyone, it's much easier to hackers to study these protocols in order to find out how to access and control your remote monitoring network.
+Since open protocols have their technical information disclosed for anyone, it's much easier for hackers to study these protocols to find out how to access and control your remote monitoring network.

 Although most of them offer security features such as authentication and cryptography, it's never a total guarantee that a hacker won't be able to find a breach on a protocol that they can have easy access to.